timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * I'd been talking with Elango about teaching Clojure through Logo
-  - and we thought, what if we marry turtle with a ClojureScript REPL
+  - and we thought, what if we marry turtle with self hosted ClojureScript

 ---